sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 | **Upload documents** | Click **Choose a file** to upload supporting documents.
 For example, approval email and AOR.
 This field is optional.<ul><li>Total files uploaded can be upto 10MB.</li><li>A maximum of 50 files per upload.</li><li>Supported file types: .jpg, .jpeg, .png, .pdf, .zip, .msg</li><li>Supported characters in upload file names: alphanumeric, space, hyphen, underscore, period.</li></ul>
 | **Remarks to Approver** | Specify the reasons for submitting this request.
 This field is optional.

-10. Enure the information displayed on this page is correct and click **Submit.**
+10. Ensure the information displayed on this page is correct and click **Submit.**

 11. In the **Submit for approval** pop-up window, select all the checkboxes to agree to the terms and conditions, and click **Submit.**